apache/myfaces-homepage/coreConceptsELResolverOrdering.md

 This moves the WebBeansELResolver almost to the last place in the ELResolver chain, thus improving the overall performance of ELExpression evaluations.

+#### 4.0.x
+In 4.0.1 we replaced `org.apache.myfaces.el.unified.OpenWebBeansELResolverComparator` by `org.apache.myfaces.el.unified.CdiELResolverComparator`, which also works for Weld now.